labiraus/k8s-quickstart/docs/kubernetes.md

 ## Kubernetes Gateway API

+The kubernetes gateway api is the new (Q4 2023) way of configuring cluster ingress <https://gateway-api.sigs.k8s.io/>.
+It ties together the infrastructure level GatewayClass, the cluster level Gateway, and then HTTPRoutes that map urls to specific services and down to pods.

+When looking up information about kubernetes ingress, older documentation will refer to implementation specific ingress controllers.
+Kubernetes Gateway API is designed to be generic across all platforms so the GatewayClass is managed by the provider specific kubernetes platform, and we use the same vendor agnostic Gateway.

 ## Notes

 The source.sh script at the root of this project adds aliases the k alias for kubectl in a bash terminal, this is typically stored in a .bashrc file or similar.
 To add the alias to your terminal run: